GTA gang: Escape attempt after the trial session

-Five GTA gang members tried to escape from custody in the elevator of the Moscow regional court on 1 August 2017, around 13:50 p.m.
+Five GTA gang members tried to escape from custody in the elevator of the Moscow Oblast court on 1 August 2017, around 13:50 p.m.
 Moscow time, just after the trial session (which ended around 13:00 p.m.).
 Nine prisoners from the gang were divided into two groups after the trial.
 The first group of five men, accompanied by two guards, entered the elevator and moved down from the fourth floor where the session was held.

 The first group of gang members then stopped the lift by either swinging and jumping in it or by pressing the STOP button.
 They proceeded to attack the two guards by suffocating the female guard from behind and cornering the male guard.
 Afterward, they stole the guards' pistols (PM pistols with 32 bullets) and keys for their handcuffs.
 The male guard managed to call on the radio and warn others in the building.
 Approximately half an hour later, the technicians in the building managed to remotely move the elevator to the upper floor where the other trial session had just ended.

 The fugitives held the man as a hostage and beat and tortured the female guard, named Elizaveta Lukjanova, until she fell unconscious.
 They then waited for the elevator to move again.

 The lift then stopped on the third floor, where three or four OMON officers, who happened to be on that floor were waiting for the fugitives.
 The firefight was quite long and, according to witnesses, more than 20 gunshots were fired.

 A video of the firefight was published on 3 August 2017.
 Two policemen took position in the session hall with a lawyer hiding beside them using a chair as an improvised weapon.
 Viktor Ardabjevskiy, a prisoner from a different trial, and the former mayor of Miass city who was accused of contract murders, was still inside a bulletproof glass room and forced to stay and watch the firefight, which was merely 3 to 4 m away, through the glass.
 He is considered to be an important witness to the firefight.
 Three fugitives from the GTA gang were killed while two of them were seriously wounded.
 A video of their corpses was posted shortly after the firefight.

 Against all prisoner convoy rules, the five dangerous criminals were guarded in the elevator by only two guards (regular criminals must be guarded by two per each, must not use the elevator, and would use one K9 unit, SWAT type units were but fortunately to another trial and shouted out in that courtroom°), the woman in her 40s and the man, 45 years old.
 Additionally, the prisoners had their hands cuffed in front of them instead of behind as they are supposed to be during the transfer of dangerous criminals.
 These facts provided grounds for conspiracy theories that the escape attempt was a plot by the authorities, who allegedly decided to kill the criminals by manipulating them into making an escape attempt.